playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 ### Stereo Views

-When using texture in the shader, depending on monoscope or stereoscope scenario, a different approach should be used.
-And can be implemented by `#define` in the shader:
+When using the depth texture in the shader, depending on a monoscope or stereoscope scenario, a different approach should be used.
+This can be implemented by a `#define` in the shader:

 ```javascript
 const view = app.xr.views.list[0];